Mikk

 Module Clusters

-Mikk groups files into logical modules using greedy agglomeration — analyzing import patterns, naming conventions, and directory structure.
+Mikk groups files into logical modules using greedy agglomeration — analyzing import coupling, directory structure, and naming conventions.
+Each module has a confidence score.

 {